SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercises/ex1/readme.md

       Verify the maintained entries and press **Next >** to confirm.
 The needed artefacts will be generated.

-      > ℹ **Info about Naming Conventions**
-      > The main aspects of the naming conventions of SAP S/4HANA's Virtual Data Model (VDM) are used in this exercise.
-      > More information on VDM can be found on the SAP Help portal: **[Here](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/8a8cee943ef944fe8936f4cc60ba9bc1.html)**.

       > ⚠ **Attention**
       > If you receive the error message _**DDLS ZRAP100_C_TRAVELTP_AF1: Element 'Client' for'ObjectModel.semanticKey**_,